 But when your insurance company denies your home insurance claim, it can be hard to fully grasp the situation.
 Why are they denying it?
 Do they even have a right to deny my claim?
 Is it supposed to take this long to hear back from them?
 Is that really all they can offer me?

-The hurricane damage lawyers at Dolman Law Group can help you through this process and help you to understand your rights and options.
+The hurricane damage lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA can help you through this process and help you to understand your rights and options.
 We have the experience of thousands of cases and the reputation with insurance companies that can give you the edge you need to get just compensation for your losses.
-If you have suffered property losses or injury during a hurricane and need help getting proper compensation, contact the attorneys at Dolman Law Group today.
+If you have suffered property losses or injury during a hurricane and need help getting proper compensation, contact the attorneys at Sibley Dolman Gipe Accident Injury Lawyers, PA today.

 Understanding Hurricanes and What To Do